-The Clinton County Youth Court Program is a voluntary diversion program for youth under the age of 16 who are charged for the first time with a low-level offense such as petit larceny, criminal mischief, vandalism, or harassment.
+The Clinton County Youth Court Program is a voluntary diversion program for youth under the age of 19 who are charged for the first time with an offense.
+Youth Courts accepts violations, misdemeanors, low level felonies as well as non criminal offences.
 To be eligible for the program, the youth must admit to the crime.
 If determined appropriate, a hearing is held in which trained youth, known as Youth Court members, fill the courtroom roles such as defense attorney, prosecuting attorney, judge, clerk/bailiff and jury members.
 At the end of the hearing, the jury members determine an appropriate sentence for the charged youth based on the information presented.
 The goal of the program is to prevent delinquency through positive peer influence.

-Youth are referred to the program by local Law Enforcement Officials and the Probation Department.
+Youth are referred to the program by local Law Enforcement Officials, the Probation Department, the Department of Social Services and schools.
 The youth offender and their parent or guardian must attend an intake meeting with the Youth Court Project Coordinator.
 If the referral is determined appropriate for the program, a hearing will be scheduled.
 The youth and their parent or guardian will attend an attorney meeting prior to the hearing.

-Youth Court members have attended twelve hours of training and passed an exam in order to become a member.
+Youth Court members have attended training classes and passed an exam in order to become a member.
 Members run the courtroom by filling all of the courtroom roles including clerk/bailiff, judge, prosecuting attorney, defense attorney, jury foreperson and juror.
 The hearing includes testimony from both the offender and the parent or guardian.